How Does It Feel?

 Let them roll!

-The woman was crying a tear in her eye
+The woman was standing a tear in her eye

-She managed to smile as she started to wave
+She tried to smile as he tried to wave

 As he limped towards her alone